-A member of North Carolina’s system of 58 community and technical colleges, Wayne Community College was established as Goldsboro Industrial Education Center on June 15, 1957.
+A member of North Carolina’s system of 58 community and technical colleges, Wayne Community College was established as Goldsboro Industrial Education Center more than 50 years ago.
 The original on-campus building was completed in November 1960, and until fall 1962 all courses were taught in the evening, and all students were part time.

 In the 1962-63 school year, the first full-time courses were offered leading to diplomas in automotive mechanics, electronics, drafting, and practical nursing.
 During the 1962-63 school year, Goldsboro I.E.C. had 47 students enrolled with eight faculty members; 1963 through 1965 three extension units of Goldsboro I.E.C. were established in Morehead City, Kenansville, and Clinton; later to become Carteret, James Sprunt, and Sampson community colleges.